michalmuskala/jason/README.md

 The parser and generator are at least twice as fast as other Elixir/Erlang libraries (most notably `Poison`).
-The performance is comparable to `jiffy` - usually only twice as slow.
+The performance is comparable to `jiffy`, which is implemented in C as a NIF.
-When compiled with HiPE both parser and generator outperform even `jiffy` - usually by about 30%.
+Jason is usually only twice as slow.

 Both parser and generator fully conform to
 [RFC 8259](https://tools.ietf.org/html/rfc8259) and